VincentPT/xscript/README.md

 2. Script part.
  Write the script using supported operations from the library and the application specific domain.

-Let's check some main features offered by the language.
+Let's check some main features offered by the language(or the library).

 ## Operators
   Support almost of C++ operators.